Permafrost/Tundra/SERVICES.md

   in the resulting string.
 Defaults to an empty string.
 * `$default` is an optional string which is will be returned in `$result` if the given `$list` is null or empty.
-* `$nulls?` is an optional boolean flag which if `true` will include all null values in the resulting string representation, otherwise these are excluded.
-Defaults to `false`.
+* `$sanitization` is an optional choice of whether to remove nulls, or nulls and blanks (strings that only contain whitespace characters).
+  If not specified, no sanitization is performed prior to the join.

 #### Outputs: